 The evidence suggests that unions have negative effects on investment in physical capital and R&D intensity in the US, while the results for other countries are less clear-cut.
 The relationship disappears when considering other factors, such as the characteristics of the sectors in which unions operate, as in the UK and Germany.
 Recent cross-country evidence from OECD economies indicates negative effects of unions on physical capital investment, especially in sunk-capital-intensive industries, such as R&D-intensive sectors.
 Still, these results depend partially on the structure of wage bargaining, on the quality of the industrial relations systems, and other institutional factors.

-The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The author also thanks Gabriele Cardullo and Maurizio Conti for comments and suggestions.
-This paper draws on findings contained in , including previous versions of the article.
+The authors thank an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+The authors also thank Maurizio Conti for comments and suggestions.
+This article draws on findings contained in , including previous versions of the article.
+Version 2 of the article includes new research on codetermination and two-tier bargaining, plus new "Key references" , , are added.